-The requirements regarding who is responsible for soil pollution or environmental contamination of a property are integrated in the authorisation to be obtained from the Ministry of Environment (operating permit).
+The requirements are integrated in the authorisation to be obtained from the Ministry of Environment (operating permit).

-The authorities may impose soil survey or clean-up requirements on the owner, user and/ or operator of any land by virtue of other legal frameworks, such as the legislation on classified installations, waste management or environmental liabilities.
+The authorities may impose soil survey or clean-up requirements on the owner, user and/or operator of any land by virtue of other legal frameworks, such as the legislation on classified installations, waste management or environmental liabilities.